LegoRemix/cmdfeed/README.md

-# rss-cli
+# cmdfeed
-`rss-cli` is a package of go libraries that make it easy to discover and manage rss feeds.
+`cmdfeed` is a package of go libraries that make it easy to discover and manage rss feeds.